Skip to main content

 Digital Identity Wallet (DIW) Advisory Board

-An advisory board consisting of external experts was held to examine and organize the benefits, risks, and issues of DIW as a reference and prerequisite for the future implementation of DIW in society.
+An advisory board consisting of external experts was convened to examine and organize the benefits, risks, and issues of DIW as a reference and premise for the consideration of measures for future social implementation of DIW.

-In recent years, international discussions on digital identity governance and interoperability have become active.
+In recent years, discussions on governance of digital identity and ensuring interoperability have become active internationally.
 In this initiative, we are participating in international discussions and demonstrating use cases to ensure interoperability between Japan and other countries and regions.
-Please refer to the following page for details.
+Please check the following page for details.

-Various other initiatives are being taken to secure and expand digital trust.
+We are taking a variety of other steps to secure and expand digital trust.

-Within the Digital Society Promotion Standard Guidelines , we are formulating and operating guidelines related to securing and expanding trusts and appropriately utilizing digital identities.
+Of the Digital Society Promotion Standard Guidelines , we are formulating and operating guidelines related to securing and expanding trust and the appropriate use of digital identity.
 For details, please refer to the following page of the Digital Society Promotion Standard Guidelines.

 Trusted Web

-The Trusted Web is an initiative to add a new framework of trust to the Internet, such as a mechanism to strengthen the control of data by individuals and corporations and a mechanism to verify data exchanged and the other party, without depending on any specific service.
-We have prepared a white paper summarizing this concept and are working in various fields utilizing this concept.
+The Trusted Web is an initiative to add a new trust framework to the Internet and the Web, such as a mechanism to strengthen the control of data by individuals and corporations without relying on a specific service, and a mechanism to verify the data being exchanged and the other party.
+We created a white paper summarizing this concept and worked on various fields that utilize this concept.